scarborough-courtney/ohimanual/conceptual/ohi-concguide.txt

     Ideally, information on the extent and condition of every single habitat type would be available.
 The reference point for habitat-based goals will likely be temporal; this means that historic data are needed such that current habitat and value data can be compared to historic data.

+##**Why Ten Goals?**

+The Index did not set out to have ten goals.
+The process of reviewing literature and assessing management objectives resulted in ten goals, several with sub-goals that are each assessed separately.
+Regions in which some goals are not relevant can (and should) be assessed based only on the remaining goals.
+The Index is flexible to the inclusion of different or additional goals, something we have not yet encountered but is certainly possible.

+###Changing Goal Models

+Although the Index framework provides guidelines on how to adapt underlying models to available regional data, using simpler models or different proxies when necessary, it cannot prescribe which available regional data sets are preferred, or dictate the most appropriate models to use or choices of reference points, proxy data or goal weights.
+These decisions require involving local experts within the region to provide opinions and direction towards an outcome most representative of ocean health in the study area.

+The Index can also accommodate additional goals if they better reflect what local communities value, although we feel that the ten goals currently defined within the Index are sufficiently broad to capture a vast majority of values.
+No indicator is exempt from such subjective decisions.
+The Index’s framework, however, requires one to document and track such assumptions explicitly and thus, contrary to many other existing indices, allows for careful assessment of the sensitivity of results to such decisions.

+##**How are the goals weighted?**

+The goals are currently weighted equally in OHI calculations.
+However, in your OHI+ assessment the weighting can be changed depending on your local context.
+Stakeholders may have differing priorities, but when presented with the portfolio of goals used in the Ocean Health Index, these differences can become less pronounced, as was found in a study by Halpern *et al.* (2013) in *Marine Policy*.
+This would require good data, of course, such as the information collected through a representatively sample survey.

 ##**Reference points**

 To assess how well a goal is being delivered, it is necessary to identify the target to which it will be compared.
 This target is called the reference point.
 In an Ocean Health Index framework, setting the reference point enables the numeric values relevant for each goal to be scaled between zero and one hundred (where one hundred means that the current status is equal to the target reference point, and zero means that it is as far from the target reference point as is possible).
 Sharing a common range for scores makes all goal scores comparable.
-The reference point may be a target value at some time in the past, a comparison with some other location (such as the best performing region), a target previously established by a treaty or other agreement, or---best of all---a target determined by an accepted input-output equation (also called a **production function**).
+The reference point may be a target value at some time in the past, a comparison with some other location (such as the best performing region), a target established by a treaty or other agreement, or---best of all---a target determined by a scientifically-informed input-output relationship (an equation called a **production function**).

 It can be advantageous to translate a management goal to a maximization or minimization problem with an objective function so that it is clear exactly how an indicator should be developed to track progress.
 Indeed, these choices significantly influence the evaluation of a goal’s status.
 For instance, a sustainable seafood management goal could be measured in terms of yields if the goal is focused on maximizing food provision or in number of jobs if the goal is focused on maximizing social and economic welfare.
 These two goal framings would lead to the development of different targets in terms of both yields and level of employment.
 Where necessary, our conceptual framework encourages the reframing of management goals to ensure that the corresponding indicators, and the units in which they are reported, accurately portray the intent of the goal as it is stated.